-- Visibility and Connectivity.
+• Visibility and Connectivity.
 Interior portions of the center (along the Mary Carter Greenway and Prince Street) have struggled to maintain retail uses due to the lack of visibility from Belleview Avenue.
-The center also lacks the interior wayfinding necessary to help navigate visitors to the various retail services within the center. - Underutilized River Frontage.
+The center also lacks the interior wayfinding necessary to help navigate visitors to the various retail services within the center.

+• Underutilized River Frontage.
 Surface parking for the center is concentrated on the interior of the site, along the Mary Carter Greenway trail.
 Due to current vacancies much of this parking is not being utilized during peak hours of operation.

 - Marketing.
 The City's Economic Development Department can assist with attracting additional quick service and full service restaurants, and/or sports and recreation-oriented tenants that will build on its existing tenant mix and location.
 The center's location and proximity to the river is a key asset. - Activate Parking Lots.
-Encourage active, temporary, or seasonal uses (e.g., bicycle rentals, food trucks) along the eastern edge of the parking lot to help attract more visitors to the center, particularly pedestrians and bicyclists traveling through the corridor along the Mary Carter Greenway trail.
+Encourage active, temporary, or seasonal uses (e.g., bicycle rentals, food trucks) along the eastern edge of the parking lot to help attract more visitors to the center, particularly pedestrians and bicyclists traveling through the corridor along the Mary Carter Greenway trail, and to leverage public investments along the river's edge.